JustinHoyt/sdl_ios_guides/docs/Uploading Files and Graphics/index.md

 ```

 ### File Persistance
-`SDLFile`, and its subclass `SDLArtwork` support uploading persistant files, i.e. images that do not become deleted when the car turns off.
-Persistance should be used for images that will show up every time the user opens the app, such as logos and button images.
-If the image used changes often, you do not want the image to be persistant because it will take up unnecessary space on the head unit. and not for dynamic aspects, such as album artwork.
+`SDLFile`, and its subclass `SDLArtwork` support uploading persistant files, i.e. images that are not deleted when the car turns off.
+Persistance should be used for images that will show up every time the user opens the app, such as logos and soft button icons.
+If the image is only displayed for short time (i.e. like an album cover that is only displayed while the song is playing) the image should not be persistant because it will take up unnecessary space on the head unit.
 Objects of type `SDLFile`, and its subclass `SDLArtwork` should be initialized as persistent files if need be.
 You can check the persistence via:

 #### Objective-C
 ```objc